Where is Piedmont and what is its climate?

 What is the main grape used in Soave and Soave Classico?

-The other grapes permitted in Soave and Soave Classico are Trebbiano di Soave and Chardonnay.
+You don’t need to know this for the exam, but the other grapes permitted in Soave and Soave Classico are Trebbiano di Soave and Chardonnay.

 Grapes grown in the foothills in Soave can use which DOC?